 The service can be used by index providers to determine the “free float”, and can be customized to meet individual client needs, including:

-- Delivery-based solutions to complement existing client infrastructure.
+- Flexible data delivery options to complement existing client infrastructure.

-- Content provided at the geographical or portfolio holding level.
+- Customizable data feeds at the geographic or portfolio holding level.

 - Data fields are tailored from a massive range of options available.

 |Foreign Investor||An organization or individual investing in a country of which they are not a citizen or in which they are not incorporated.|

 |Total number of stocks held directly by foreigners||It indicates the total number of shares held by foreign stockholders in a company.|